numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 - `NUMAFLOW_PIPELINE_NAME` - Name of the pipeline.
 - `NUMAFLOW_VERTEX_NAME` - Name of the vertex.

-## User-defined Sinks Contributed by the Open Source Community
+## User-Defined Sinks Contributed by the Open Source Community

 If you're looking for examples and usages contributed by the open source community, head over to [the numaproj-contrib repositories](https://github.com/orgs/numaproj-contrib/repositories).